HERO advisors increase college readiness for males of color and other underrepresented youth.

 - Must be working toward a first bachelor's degree, (i.e. four-year degree).

 - Must be enrolling in an eligible Washington state college or university fall term 2016.

 - Must be a high school senior, or a college freshman or sophmore at the time of application or a college student who will have completed six or fewer quarters, or four or fewer semesters by fall of 2016 as a full-time student (12 or more credits per term).

 Please note: College students who will have completed more than six full-time quarters or four full-time semesters of college at the start of fall term 2016 are not eligible.
 If you are currently in college and completed running start credits while in high school, please count only the quarters/semesters completed after high school graduation.

 - Must have a cumulative grade point average (GPA) through fall quarter or semester 2015 of at least 2.75 (on a 4.0 scale).

 Please note: We understand that The Evergreen State College (TESC) does not issue GPA's.
 We have a partnership with The Evergreen State College in which we will determine if you satisfy this requirement.
 In addition, if you attend a high school that does not provide GPA's, you are eligible to complete the application, and we will follow up with your high school to determine eligibility.

 - Must submit the 2016-17 Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov by March 7, 2016.

-- Must have a family income (adjusted gross income plus all untaxed income) less than or equal to 125% of Washington state median family income.
-(Note: Unless you qualified to submit the FAFSA as an independent student, the family income amounts are those reported by your parent(s) on your 2015-2016 FAFSA).
+- Must have a family income (adjusted gross income plus all untaxed income) less than the amount listed by family size on this chart.
+(Note: Unless you qualified to submit the FAFSA as an independent student, the family income amounts are those reported by your parent(s) on your 2016-17 FAFSA).

 The state of Washington has created the Passport to College Promise Scholarship Program for foster youth